BoscoZhangers/PocketRPG/README.md

 ## 📖 Preface
 For my Grade 12 Computer Science class (**ICS4U1**), I was tasked with building an RPG game that leverages basic data manipulation through I/O and supports a spontaneous stream of input from users to create a smooth, dynamic, and immersive experience.

-Inspired by my interest in Pokémon, I took to building my own simulated version of the famous Pokémon role-playing game — where the player can traverse a world, gain experience, encounter Pokémon, and face foes deployed by none other than **Team Rocket**.
+Inspired by my interest in Pokémon, I took to building my own, small-scaled simulated version of the classical, fan-favourite Pokémon role-playing game — where the player can traverse a world, gain experience, encounter Pokémon, and face foes deployed by none other than **Team Rocket**.

+The following RPG game serves only for educational purposes and as a demonstration of the power of modern technologies.

 Most of the Pokémon-replicated graphical elements were hand-made using **Pixilart**.